CyberRoute/graphspecter/README.md

 - Check if GraphQL introspection is enabled
 - Export introspection data to JSON file
 - Exports queries and mutations ready to test
+- Executes queries and mutations in bulk or stand-alone

 ## Project Structure